-Characteristic Minimal Preferred Absolute clinical sensitivity Definition: The ability of the HPV test under evaluation to test positive among women with underlying cervical disease, using histologically confirmed CIN2+ and/or CIN3+, associated with one of the cHPV types targeted by the test.
+Characteristic Minimal Preferred Absolute clinical sensitivity Definition: The ability of the HPV test under evaluation to test positive a confirmed CIN2+ and/or CIN3+, associated with one of the cHPV types ta mong women with underlying cervical disease, using histologically rgeted by the test.
 Values do represent point estimates (40).
-CIN2+: 90% d CIN3+: 92% d CIN2+: 95% CIN3+: 98% Intra-laboratory Intra-laboratory 94% 98% reproducibility and inter-laboratory reproducibility Annotation: The intra-laboratory and inter-laboratory reproducibility is expected to be assessed using international validated criteria (a set of ≥ 500 samples with 30% HPV-positive samples defined by a standard comparator test) (38,39).
+CIN2+: 90% ^d CIN3+: 92% ^d CIN2+: 95% CIN3+: 98% Intra-laboratory 94% 98% reproducibility and inter-laboratory reproducibility Annotation: The intra-laboratory and inter-laboratory reproducibility is expected to be assessed using international validated criteria (a set of ≥ 500 samples with 30% HPV-positive samples defined by a standard comparator test) (38,39).
 The TPPs targets are stricter than defined in current international validation guidelines since all currently clinically validated assays reach the minimal targets and most reach the preferred targets of 94% and 98% respectively (38).
 Invalid/error rate < 3% < 1% Annotation: This error rate should be validated under ideal circumstances to avoid "social invalids" due to human error.
 Other test characteristics, such as minimal operator steps or result display should help to minimize human error.
-Time to result < 4 hours (for manual assays, includes assay run time, excluding pre- analytical or extraction steps) < 1.5 hours (for manual assays, includes assay run time, excluding pre-analytical or extraction steps) Annotation: Pre-analytical activities include those conducted prior to pidentifying the patient, patient preparation and collection of the sample Note: The International Organization for Standardization (ISO) standard term is "preexamination", as per the Clinical and Laboratory Standards Institute (CLSI) Harmonized Terminology Database (https://htd.clsi.org/default.asp) (41).
-Throughput 100 samples/work shift 400 samples/work shift (operator/work shift) Annotation: Some instruments allow for running the assays overnight are expected to be higher. nd providing the results the next day.
+Time to result < 4 hours (for manual assays, includes assay run time, excluding pre- analytical or extraction steps) < 1.5 hours (for manual assays, includes assay run time, excluding pre-analytical or extraction steps) Annotation: Pre-analytical activities include those conducted prior to performing the patient test (e.g. verifying the clinician's order), properly identifying the patient, patient preparation and collection of the sample.
+Note: The International Organization for Standardization (ISO) standard term is "preexamination", as per the Clinical Institute (CLSI) Harmonized Terminology Database (https://htd.clsi.org/default.asp) (41). term is "preexamination", as per the Clinical and Laboratory Standards lefault.asp) (41).
+Throughput 100 samples/work shift 400 samples/work shift (operator/work shift) Annotation: Some instruments allow for running the assays overnight and expected to be higher. d providing the results the next day.
 For these, the minimal throughput is